 Where it all began:

-Dan started blogging in 2013 and haven’t stopped since.
-She loves a good ramble and love to share the enthusiasm about nature.
-Dan has always loved to be outdoors so combining fitness and nature is ideal.
-Nature is something that was easily accessible during her childhood, resulting in many many hours being covered in mud looking for woodlice and centipedes behind a garden shed.
-Living next to the coast for the majority of her life, Dan loves to be near the water and exploring areas which are little treasure coves that not many people get to experience.
+I started blogging in 2013 and haven’t stopped since.
+I love a good ramble and love to share the enthusiasm for nature.
+I have always loved to be outdoors so combining fitness and nature is ideal.
+Nature is something that was easily accessible during my childhood, resulting in many many hours being covered in mud looking for woodlice and centipedes behind a garden shed.
+Living next to the coast for the majority of my life, I love to be near the coast and exploring areas which are little treasure coves that not many people get to experience.

 The ever exciting present:

-Dan loves sharing her passion for wildlife, Dan is a usual interviewed nature-nerd on TV News programmes and recently featured in a TV series for S4C about Urban Wildlife.
+I love sharing my passion for wildlife and am a usual interviewee nature-nerd on TV News programmes and recently featured in a TV series for S4C about Urban Wildlife.
 Also, frequently talking about nature on BBC Radio Cymru.
-Dan does a lot of writing for organisations and companies mainly online articles but has been featured in print too.
+I do a lot of writing for organisations and companies mainly online articles but have been featured in print too.